 We were incorporated on July 17, 2024 as a company with limited liability (société anonyme/naamloze vennootschap) incorporated and operating under the laws of Belgium.
-We are registered with the Register of Legal Entities (registre des personnes morales/rechtspersonenregister) of Brussels (French-speaking division) and are registered with the Crossroads Bank for Enterprises (Banque-Carrefour des Entreprises/Kruispuntbank van Ondernemingen) under number 1011.751.174.
+We are registered with the Register of

+Legal Entities (registre des personnes morales/rechtspersonenregister) of Brussels (French-speaking division) and are registered with the Crossroads Bank for Enterprises (Banque-Carrefour des Entreprises/Kruispuntbank van Ondernemingen) under number 1011.751.174.

-Our principal executive offices are located at 1000 Bruxelles, Square de Meeûs 37, Belgium, which is also our registered office.
-We also have offices at 5700 Lake Wright Drive, Suite 300, Norfolk, Virginia 23502, and our telephone number is +1 (757) 858-6500.
-Our website is www.titanamerica.com.
+Our principal executive offices are located at 1000 Bruxelles, Square de Meeûs 37, Belgium and we also have offices at 5700 Lake Wright Drive, Suite 300, Norfolk, Virginia 23502, and our telephone number is +1 (757) 858-6500.
+Our website is .
 The information contained on, or accessible through, our website is not incorporated by reference into this prospectus, and you should not consider any information contained in, or that can be accessed through, our website as part of this prospectus or in deciding whether to purchase common shares in this offering.